Sunday, June 30, 2019

 Saturday, June 29, 2019

-It is very much necessary for the seekers of truth who are searching for truth has to realize the truth they are seeking is not found in the domain of the form, time and space.
+It is very much necessary for the seekers of truth who are searching for truth to realize the truth they are seeking is not found in the domain of form, time, and space.

-The Self is formless, timeless and spaceless existence.
-Limiting the Self to the domain of the form, time and space is a great error.
+The Self is a formless, timeless, and spaceless existence.
+Limiting the Self to the domain of form, time and space is a great error.

 ‘I’ represents the universe.